mcalihe/dawn-discord-formatter/README.md

 - 🧠 Smart formatting with consistent layout for **Discord Markdown**
 - 🌐 Switch between multiple **Teams**
 - 📤 Copy and paste the formatted result directly into Discord

 ---

+## 🔧 How to Use

+1. 🔽 Open the web app
+2. ➕ Add new players and characters
+3. 🧙 Set details like class, role(s), ilvl, keystone and armor trade
+4. 🌍 Switch output language if needed
+5. 📤 Copy the formatted message and paste it into Discord

+---